skepickle/foundryvtt-gaming-table-player/README.md

 Also, the designated user will always select all tokens on the board for which it has "owner" permission.
 This allows the gaming table to always show the combined vision for the player-characters.
 During combat, this behavior is changed to only show the vision for the player character who has the current turn.
 If it is the turn of a character not owned by the designated user, then the behavior goes back to showing the combined vision for all the player characters.

 Can change the speed of the transition in settings.

+## License

+Gaming Table Player is a module for Foundry VTT by Skepickle and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

+This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development from May 29, 2020](https://foundryvtt.com/article/license/).

 [foundry-shield]: https://img.shields.io/badge/Foundry-v0.6.6-informational
 [foundry-url]: https://foundryvtt.com/